-Going green and creating an eco friendly home can be as good for your wallet as it is for the environment.
+Going green and creating an eco-friendly home can be as good for your wallet as it is for the environment.
 But there’s a risk that some renovations could be so costly that they’re just not worth it.
-With this in mind, it’s useful to know which eco friendly improvements promise the best return on investment.
-It’s always good to do your bit for the environment, but taking care of your bank balance should take priority.
+With this in mind, it’s useful to know which eco-friendly improvements promise the best return on investment.
+It’s always good to do your bit for the environment, but taking care of your bank balance is as important.

 Insulate your loft

-When looking at eco friendly, energy saving renovations, insulating your loft is an excellent first step.
+When looking at eco-friendly, energy-saving measures and renovations, insulating your loft is an excellent first step.
 Your home can easily lose heat through the roof, so it’s important to ensure your loft is properly insulated.
-By using recycled or natural materials, such as that made from sheep’s wool or recycled plastic bottles, you’ll not only save a few trees, but a few pounds as well.
-According to Channel 4’s George Clarke, homeowners often recoup the £250-£300 cost of loft insulation within two to three years.
+By using recycled or natural materials, such as sheep’s wool or recycled plastic bottles, you’ll not only save a few trees, but a few pounds as well.
+According to Channel 4’s George Clarke, homeowners often recoup the £250 to £300 cost of loft insulation within two to three years.

 Fill in those wall cavities

-If you find yourself staring in bewildered shock at your sky-high heating bills each month, it might be time to consider filling your cavity walls with insulation.
+If you find yourself staring in bewildered shock at your sky-high heating bills each month, it might be time to consider insulating your cavity walls.
 About a third of all heat lost in an uninsulated home dissipates through the walls.
 Although most homes built since the 1990s have cavity wall insulation, those built earlier often don’t.
-An eco friendly semi-detached house with cavity walls could save £160 each year in heating bills through insulation, according to Which?
+An eco-friendly semi-detached house with cavity walls could save £160 each year in heating bills through insulation, according to Which?
 At an average cost of £475, this renovation has a payback time of approximately three years.

 Consider solar panels carefully

 No article on sustainable home improvements would be complete if it didn’t mention solar panels.
 While installing these panels can be expensive, their long-term savings may make them worthwhile.
-With initial installation costs ranging from £5,000-£8,000, installing solar panels may seem like a daunting and altogether unrewarding task.
+With initial installation costs ranging from £5,000 to £8,000, installing solar panels may seem like a daunting and altogether unrewarding task.
 With government feed-in tariffs, you can earn up to £260 a year, whilst also saving £60 a year on electricity bills, according to the Energy Saving Trust.
 This means you could recover your initial investment in approximately 16 years.
-Given the hefty initial investment, this option isn’t the best for your bank balance, despite the environmental benefits.
+Given the hefty initial investment, this option may not be the best for your bank balance, despite the environmental benefits.

 Invest in an eco-friendly air-source heat pump